Researchers propose a 'day zero' for the oldest computer ever discovered

 Recent advancements (opens in new tab) have pointed to the calibration date having been around the time the moon was in its apogee position, its furthest position in orbit from the Earth, which causes a kind of solar eclipse.

-Aristeidis Voulgaris of the Thessaloniki Directorate of Culture and Tourism in Greece supposed the calibration date was around 23 December 178 BC, backing it up with the fact that a bunch of other culturally important astronomical events happened simultaneously.
+Aristeidis Voulgaris of the Thessaloniki Directorate of Culture and Tourism in Greece now supposes the calibration date was around 23 December 178 BC, backing it up with the fact that a bunch of other culturally important astronomical events happened simultaneously right just then.
 The winter solstice is one event that helped push the team toward their conclusion, particularly as the mechanism’s inscription mentions it specifically.

 Best CPU cooler (opens in new tab): keep your chip chilled in style